 Mental Health Myth #5: People with mental illness are born with it

-It’s true that some people may inherit a predisposition to some mental illnesses like bipolar disorder and schizophrenia.
+Some people may indeed inherit a predisposition to some mental illnesses like bipolar disorder and schizophrenia.
 While this means they have a greater likelihood of developing these disorders, it doesn’t mean they definitely will.
 Additionally, a family history of mental illness doesn’t necessarily mean you will be diagnosed with one too.
-In fact, anyone can be diagnosed with a mental health disorder!
+Anyone can be diagnosed with a mental health disorder!

-According to the Mayo Clinic, mental health disorders may be caused by a number of genetic and environmental factors such as:
+According to the Mayo Clinic, mental health disorders may be caused by several genetic and environmental factors such as:

 Please share this to help our community understand the gravity of mental health stigma.
-Together, we can be the change one in five Aussies need from their community.
+Together, we can be the change Aussies needs from their community.